scottprahl/laserbeamsize/README.rst

 |license-badge| |test-badge| |docs-badge| |downloads-badge| |black-badge|

-Simple and fast calculation of beam sizes from a single monochrome image based on the ISO 11146 method of variances.
+Simple and fast calculation of beam sizes from a monochrome image based on the ISO 11146 method of variances.
 Some effort has been made to make the algorithm less sensitive to background offset and noise.